 The number of precipitating factors is as follows:

-If there are discharges in the two hemispheres of the brain, the patient may experience the numbness in certain parts of his body (face, legs, back hands) This epilepsy symptom is characteristic for partial seizures.
+If there are discharges in the two hemispheres of the brain, the patient may experience the numbness in certain parts of his body (face, legs, back hands).
 Also, the epilepsy symptoms may manifest themselves in the short bouts of visual, olfactory, auditory or smell hallucinations.
 The patient does not lose his consciousness during such seizures.
 On the contrary, the patient may retell in detail his feelings in the particular moment he lost control.
 The duration of partial attacks usually lasts not more than 25 seconds.

 The most frightening seizure is generalized seizure.
 There are onvulsive and non-convulsive (absences) types of generalized seizure.
 At the beginning of the attack (the tonic phase) the person experiences tension of muscles and shortness of breath.
 He usually can not withhold a piercing scream, which in most cases results in biting his tongue.
 After 9-15 seconds clonic phase finishes with the muscle contractions, until they finally relax.
 Such attacks usually disappear spontaneously after a few minutes (3-6 minutes).
 Then the person feels drowsiness, perplexion, confusion, headache, sluggishness and inclination to go to sleep immediately, seizures without convulsions can happen only during the childhood and early adolescent years of the patient.
 During such seizures the child suddenly stops doing any previous activities and starts staring at one point without rapid blinking.
 There may be trembling of the eyelids and light throwing of the head back.
 Attacks last only a few seconds (6-21 seconds) and often go by unnoticed.